identity-box/identity-box/workspaces/homepage/src/pages/beta/experienceIdBox.md

 <p class="figure-title"><b>Figure 7</b> Creating a new identity</p>
 </div>

-Finally, you can also delete identity by first tapping on the given identity in the _Address Book_ tab and then by tapping on _Delete this identity_ button.
-This works the same way for both you own identities and you peer identities, except that when you delete your own identity, it is also removed from your identity box.
+Finally, you can also delete an identity by first tapping on the given identity in the _Address Book_ tab and then by tapping on _Delete this identity_ button.
+This works the same way for both your own identities and your peer identities, except that when you delete your own identity, it is also removed from your identity box.

 <a id="figure-8"></a>
 <div class="scrollable flex-wrap responsive">